Aliases for HSP90AB1 Gene

 GeneCards Summary for HSP90AB1 Gene

 HSP90AB1 (Heat Shock Protein 90 Alpha Family Class B Member 1) is a Protein Coding gene.
 Diseases associated with HSP90AB1 include Bronchitis and Larynx Cancer.
-Among its related pathways are Development IGF-1 receptor signaling and Development VEGF signaling via VEGFR2 - generic cascades.
+Among its related pathways are Allograft rejection and Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways.
 GO annotations related to this gene include poly(A) RNA binding and protein kinase binding.
 An important paralog of this gene is HSP90AA1.

 UniProtKB/Swiss-Prot for HSP90AB1 Gene